 - Have you avoid the use of lubricants because these products can affect sperm motility

 Normal sperm densities range from 15 million to greater than 200 million sperm per milliliter of semen.
 You are considered to have a low sperm count if you have fewer than 15 million sperm per milliliter or less than 39 million sperm total per ejaculate.
 Your chance of getting your partner pregnant decreases with decreasing sperm counts.
 Some men have no sperm in their semen at all.
 This is known as azoospermia (ay-zoh-uh-SPUR-me-uh).

 There are many factors involved in reproduction, and the number of sperm in your semen is only one.
 Some men with low sperm counts successfully father children.
 Likewise, some men with normal sperm counts are unable to father children.
-Even if you have enough sperm, you're much more likely to get your partner pregnant if at least half of your sperm have a normal shape (morphology) and show normal forward movement (motility).
+Even if you have enough sperm, you're much more likely to get your partner pregnant if at least half of your sperm have normal forward movement (motility).

 Depending on initial findings, your doctor may recommend additional tests to look for the cause of your low sperm count and other possible causes of male infertility.
 These can include:

 - Scrotal ultrasound.
 This test uses high-frequency sound waves to look at the testicles and supporting structures.

 - Transrectal ultrasound.
 A small lubricated wand is inserted into your rectum to check your prostate, and for blockages of the tubes that carry semen (ejaculatory ducts and seminal vesicles).